aimansae/dawn-ecommerce/README.md

 TODO
-MobileNav: mobile nav add animation from left to right
+MobileNav: mobile nav add animation from left to right LOADING STATES for all pages
-SingleProduct: refactor URL PARAMS functionality in a new hook COllectionsFilters : desktop, close if cicked outside
+ COllectionsFilters : desktop, close if cicked outside

 HomePage:add more products